9thdoor/9thdoor.github.io/about.md

 ---

 Hi :)
-I'm a programmer for Windows applications, Web, Mobile apps.
+I'm a programmer for Windows applications, Web, Mobile apps.<br>
 I have a quite enough career, 13 years.

 ### More Information

-I've used these tools.
+I've used these tools.<br>
-> Delphi for Widows mainly.
+- Delphi for Widows mainly.<br>
-> Javascript and Html for Web.
+- Javascript and Html for Web.<br>
-> Java and Javascript for Mobile.
+- Java and Javascript for Mobile.<br>

 ### Contact me